In four seasons and four locations, discover the richness of each laden table.

 The Seasonal School of Culinary Arts offers week-long hands-on immersion in a variety of culinary experiences designed to awaken and broaden the palate, lead you closer to the source of the food you prepare, and provide you with a panoply of skills that will help you celebrate the ordinary in extraordinary fashion.

 Experience a taste of our offerings by watching our You-Tube video or pour a glass of your favorite beverage and settle back to listen to this insightful interview.
+For a recent conversation with Yes to the Chef, listen to the podcast on this page.

 To inspire a new--and encourage an older--generation of home chefs to gather food consciously, treat it with skill and respect, and share it with passion, furthering the notion that the most important moments we spend are those partaken with friends and family around the table.